top of page

 EC_Logo_Horizontal_02.png

-Through the Land immersion Intensive program, participants can earn up to 24 required hours toward a Landscape Nursery Manager apprenticeship aligned with the New York State Department of Labor syllabus.
+Through thir prorgam, youth also complete 24 hours of curriculum from the Landscape Nursery Manager apprenticeship based on the New York State Department of Labor syllabus.

 Screenshot 2026-01-20 at 12.36.58 PM.png